toolkit-for-ynab/toolkit-for-ynab/README.md

 - Add a split transaction keyboard shortcut, so typing "split" into the category input will automatically create a split transaction.
 - Add buttons within the Account view to easily show and hide upcoming and reconciled transactions with one click.
 - Change the default orange label for underfunded goals to blue
+- Autofill inflow/outflow values with the remaining total when entering split transactions.

 All of these are configurable with options in the extension options page.